nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 A lesson can be identified by the index number shown in the lesson list of the student.
 The lesson index specified for commands must be a valid index number shown in the lesson list of the student.
 </div>

-A lesson can be categorised into 2 types:
-1. A **weekly** recurring lesson
-2. A one-off makeup lesson.

 <table id="lesson-param-table">
     <thead>